Education

 Benefits for Students and Employers

-To fully leverage the benefits of verified credentials, organizations must integrate them into their employee onboarding guide and processes.
+To fully leverage the benefits of verifiable credentials, organizations must integrate them into their employee onboarding guide and processes.
 This involves:

 • Incorporating credential verification into standard procedures: Make the verification of credentials a standard part of your onboarding checklist and procedures.
 This ensures a consistent and thorough approach to verifying a new hire's qualifications and background.